 Most husky owners assume their furry friends probably won’t need winter boots or snowshoes, but that may not be the case… This article will explain in full detail whether your husky needs winter boots.

-So, do huskies need winter boots?
-Huskies have specially adapted paws to deal with the cold weather, so winter boots won’t provide much help there.
+Huskies have specially adapted paws to deal with cold weather so winter boots won’t provide much help there.
 However, if you live somewhere with a lot of ice, winter boots will protect against rock salt and the chemicals used to melt ice on pavements and roads.

 Does Your Husky Need Winter Boots or Snow Shoes?